aridjayarecipes/cutesrecipes.web.app/content/post/2527-recipe-of-award-winning-corned-beef-and-cabbage.md

 - "Once the brisket is done lift it out of the pot to rest and cover with foil"
 - "Next add in your potatoes, carrots, cabbage, bay leaves and thyme, close the lid and set on pressure cook for 3 minutes"
 - "When that is done serve together with the brisket and ENJOY 😊😋"
-- "Don&#39;t forget to cut against the grain !!"
+- "Don't forget to cut against the grain !!"
 categories:
 - Recipe
 tags: